 VISUAL THINKING

 Some people with AS sometimes think in pictures rather than words.
 Temple Grandin was the first to discuss the several advantages.
-“My mind is completely visual and spatial work as drawing is easy.
+“My mind is completely visual and spatial, as drawing is easy.
 I taught myself drafting in 6 months.
 I have designed big steel and concrete cattle facilities, but remembering a phone number or adding up numbers in my head is still difficult.
 I have to write them down.
-Every piece of information I have memorized is visual.
+Every piece of information I have memorized is visual in nature.
 If I have to remember an abstract concept, I ‘see’ the page of a book or my notes in my mind and ‘read’ information from it.
 Melodies are the only thing I can memorize without a visual image.
 I remember very little of what I hear unless it is emotionally arousing or I can form a visual image.
-In class, I take careful notes, because I forget the auditory material.
+In class, I take careful notes because I forget the auditory material.
 When I think of abstract concepts such as human relationships, I use visual similes.
 For example, relationships between people are like a glass sliding door.
-The door must be opened gently, if it is kicked in, it may shatter.
+The door must be opened gently; if it is kicked in, it may shatter.
 If I had to learn a foreign language, I would have to do it by reading and make it visual.”
 (Grandin 1984, p.145)

 COGNITIVE TALENTS